No-Show, No Problem: How Therapists Prepare for Late Cancellations and No-Shows

 Inform and Remind Clients of Your Therapy No-Show and Late Cancellation Policy

-Repeated reminders of your cancellation policy are the best way to ensure that your clients will stick to it.
+Reminding clients of your cancellation policy can help make sure your clients will follow it.
 The first time you talk to them, whether over the phone or online, is the perfect time to inform them of this.

-This information should be included on your intake and informed consent forms where clients sign at the end.
-Even if they’ve signed these forms, reviewing it with them at the beginning of your initial session can ensure that they’ve heard and understood what they are agreeing to.
+This information should be included on your intake and informed consent forms.
+Clients can sign at the end to consent to the policy.
+Even if they sign these forms, it doesn't mean they understand or really read the content.
+You can review the forms with them at the beginning of your initial session.
+This way, you can ensure they understand what they are agreeing to.

-It’s also a great idea to offer gentle reminders by displaying it clearly on your website and at your office’s front desk where payments are made.
+Another idea is to offer gentle reminders.
+You can do this by displaying it clearly on your website and at your office’s front desk where payments are made.
 If you use appointment reminders, it should be included there too.

 Arrange Automatic Notifications to Reduce Therapy No-Shows

-Sending reminders, like texts, emails, or phone calls, can help clients remember their appointments.
-These messages can be sent out at various times in the week leading up to the session so that clients can remember to cancel or reschedule within the acceptable window that you’ve chosen.
+Sending reminders can help clients remember their appointments.
+Reminders can be through texts, emails, or even phone calls.
+These messages can be at various times in the week leading up to the session.
+This way clients can remember to cancel or reschedule within your policies timeframe.

-Notifications can be done by you or your office staff through phone or email to confirm appointments, but automatic systems now exist through EHR or booking systems which are HIPAA compliant.
-These reminders state the time and date, but avoid including any personal information that could be seen by a third party.
+Notifications can be sent manually by phone or email to confirm appointments.
+Automatic systems also exist through EHR or booking systems which are HIPAA compliant.
+These reminders state the time and date.
+They also void including any personal information that could be seen by a third party.

 Avoid Keeping Clients Waiting

-If you are always running late for your sessions, the clients might begin to expect that and start rolling in late as well.
+If you are always running late for your sessions, your clients might begin to expect it.
+They could start rolling in late as well.
 By being on-time, you can set the tone for them.
-Just like we expect them to respect our time, we should respect theirs as well since they’ve made the effort to be on time.
+Like we expect them to respect our time, we should respect theirs as well since they’ve made the effort to be on time.

 What To Do with No-Show Clients Before Charging A Therapy No-Show Fee

-When a client doesn’t show up for a scheduled appointment, it's understandable that all sorts of negative assumptions can go through your head.
+It's understandable that all sorts of negative assumptions can go through your head.
 Rather than doing this, it can be helpful to reach out to the client to make sure they’re okay.
-If they don’t answer you can leave a voicemail or send an email to remind them of the missed appointment, ask about what may have happened, and express your concern.
+If they don’t answer you can leave a voicemail or send an email to remind them of the missed appointment.
+Also, ask about what may have happened, and express your concern.

-It's best to avoid jumping to conclusions about why they didn’t show up as they could have had an emergency and were unable to contact you.
+It's best to avoid jumping to conclusions about why they didn’t show up.
+They could have had a real emergency and were unable to contact you.

 Here’s a sample follow up email for a no-show client: